Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Dry Needling

-Thin needles placed into targeted muscle areas to help relieve muscle tension.
+Involves inserting thin needles into targeted muscle areas to help relieve muscle tension.

 Articulation